 What Makes Today’s Open Offices Different?
 The New Underlying Concepts

-In a word, the practice of sharing makes it more difficult to calculate space requirements for today’s open offices.
+In a word, sharing makes it more challenging to calculate space requirements for today’s open offices.
 Why?
-In the traditional office, each employee had a dedicated private office or open office workstation.
+Each employee had a dedicated private or open office workstation in the traditional office.
 The number of offices, cubicles, and related space requirements were planned on a 1 to 1 ratio of workstations to employees.

 To further complicate matters, the currently desirable practice of employee collaboration has created entirely new categories of shared facilities to augment shared workspaces.
 These include office hubs, small huddle rooms, and larger huddle rooms or collaboration rooms.
 Again, what is the appropriate ratio of collaboration space to employees for your organization?